rgdaddio/riscv_stuff/README.md

 https://github.com/riscv/riscv-tools

-You should now have a version of Spike the target directory of the risc5 tools.
+You should now have a version of Spike the target directory of the risc5 tools (don't forget to build spike-pk).

 Assemble and Link the _t version of the code: